annafelicity/predicting_popularity/README.md

 When we look at what drives book purchasers (or suggesters, in the case of some library acquisitions that are patron-driven), the title jumps out as one of the main criteria upon which someone might make a decision to acquire or not acquire any particular book.
 Thus I arrived at my problem question: Can title words be used to create a predictive model that generates how many libraries might hold a book?

 As a published author, I know that many of us struggle with what to title our books to achieve the greatest reach.
 I have long wished for some sort of book-title calculator that could give me subject-specific guidance.
 I did find one “best-seller novel” book-title calculator out there (http://www.lulu.com/titlescorer/), but for those of us publishing other types of books to niche-market audiences, it would be useful to have a topic-specific generator.
 (The Lulu Titlescorer also requires a lot of user-input decisions on myriad title characteristics that require significant grammatical knowledge; I was hoping to create a calculator that only needs the title as input.)
 I decided to use my own area of academic research--tattoo history and culture--as a starting point for a model that, if successful, could be used for other niche subject areas.
 The calculator will be hosted on two different websites: my personal research website tattoohistorian.com and the Center for Tattoo History and Culture (centerfortattoo.org), a foundation for which I serve as volunteer director.
+What I describe below is the beginnings of a project that I plan to continue working on.

 #### Data Acquisition: